ryanlowdermilk/DoD-Copilot-Chat-Workshop/USMC/README.md

 #### Technical Steps
 1. Open Power Automate and start a new flow.
-2. Paste ticket sample data into Copilot Chat.
+2. Paste or attach [ticket sample data](/USMC/sample%20data/scenario4_helpdesk_tickets.xlsx) into Copilot Chat.
 3. Use prompts to generate flow logic.
 4. Copy steps to Power Automate and build.
 5. Test basic automation.